justinomalley/VRAGE-2022/README.md

 - I haven't implemented grabbable objects yet, so there are no objects that can be picked up at the moment.
 Shea's gallery was the only one dependent on that feature, so it's not a huge deal, but hoping to have that implemented very soon.

+- The cloud models in Mike's gallery don't support single pass rendering, so they only render in one eye.
+I deactivated them for now, and am planning to adapt the shader to support single pass rendering sometime soon.

 ## 3rd Party Assets

 This project uses the following 3rd party assets from the Unity Asset Store: